MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Belgium/how-to-archive-ibs-log-entries.md

 ---
-    title: How to: Archive IBS Log Entries | Microsoft Docs
+    title: How to Archive IBS Log Entries | Microsoft Docs
     description: IBS log lines that have a process status of **Processed** can be archived.
 IBS logs contain information about electronic banking files that are created during Isabel electronic bank transfers.
     services: project-madeira
     documentationcenter: ''